f4exb/sdrangel/Readme.md

 There are no plugins for both flavours of Funcubes since it uses Alsa interface which is Linux exclusively.
 Changing for the Qt audio portable interface instead could be a solution that will be investigated in the future.

-The SDRdaemon plug-in has been removed since version 1.1.4 in fact it is present only in version 1.1.3.
-It was not working well anyway mainly due to the fact that it needs an OS with a decent scheduler and Windows is definitely not this sort of OS (see my previous warning).
-With the implementation of the remote control of the SDRdaemon instance it is not working at all.
-I don't want to bother anymore with this.
-For now on it will be present in the Linux version on;y where it works beautifully.
+The SDRdaemon plug-in is present only in the 64 bit build version since version 1.1.4.
+The messaging system based on nanomsg works only in the 64 bit environment.
+However please be aware that the SDRdaemon plugin is not working well mainly due to the fact that it needs an OS with a decent scheduler and Windows is definitely not this sort of OS (see my previous warning).
+In fact depending on the case your mileage may vary however the Linux version works always beautifully so you know the options if you really want to use it!

 <h3>Build environment</h3>